eccelerators/SimStm/README.md

 ${\color{purple}\texttt{var} \space \color{black}\texttt{cvar 3}}$

-Declare and define a variable with ID and initial hex, binary or decimal unsigned 32 bit integer value.
+Declare and define a variable with ID and initial hex, binary, or decimal unsigned 32-bit integer value.

 It isn't possible to initialize a variable by referencing another variable or constant yet.
 The ${\color{purple}\texttt{equ}}$ instruction must be used within a procedure for this purpose.

-#### array
+#### Array

 ${\color{purple}\texttt{var} \space \color{black}\texttt{barray 16}}$

-Declare an array with ID and an unsigned 32 bit integer length.
+Declare an array with ID and an unsigned 32-bit integer length.

-Only arrays with one dimension are possible, the length must be fix.
+Only arrays with one dimension are possible; the length must be fixed.

-#### file
+#### File

 ${\color{purple}\texttt{file} \space \color{black}\texttt{afile} \space \color{blue}\texttt{"filename.stm"}}$

 ${\color{purple}\texttt{file} \space \color{black}\texttt{afile} \space \color{blue}\texttt{"filename\\{\\}\\{\\}.stm"} \space \color{grey}\texttt{\\$} \color{black}\texttt{index1} \space \color{grey}\texttt{\\$} \color{black}\texttt{index2}}$

 Declare a file with ID and file name.

-The later must be a relative path to the location of the main.stm file.
+The latter must be a relative path to the location of the main.stm file.
 Text substitution by variables is allowed in file names.
-Thus files can be accessed in an indexed manner.
-The variables are evaluated each time when a reference to a file is used in another instruction accessing a file e.g., ${\color{purple}\texttt{file read all} \space \color{black}\texttt{afile} \space \color{black}\texttt{alines}}$
+Thus, files can be accessed in an indexed manner.
+The variables are evaluated each time when a reference to a file is used in another instruction accessing a file, e.g., ${\color{purple}\texttt{file read all} \space \color{black}\texttt{afile} \space \color{black}\texttt{alines}}$.

-#### lines
+#### Lines

 ${\color{purple}\texttt{lines} \space \color{black}\texttt{alines}}$

 Declare a lines object with ID.

 The lines object contains an arbitrary number of line objects.
 It is defined to have no content when it is declared by default.
-It can grow or shrink dynamically by lines instructions accessing it e.g., ${\color{purple}\texttt{lines insert array} \space \color{black}\texttt{alines} \space \color{black}\texttt{9} \space \color{black}\texttt{barray}}$
+It can grow or shrink dynamically by lines instructions accessing it, e.g., ${\color{purple}\texttt{lines insert array} \space \color{black}\texttt{alines} \space \color{black}\texttt{9} \space \color{black}\texttt{barray}}$.

-#### signal
+#### Signal

 ${\color{purple}\texttt{signal} \space \color{black}\texttt{asignal}}$

 Declare a signal object with ID.

-The signal object associates a SimStm signal name to a signal number.
+The signal object associates a SimStm signal name with a signal number.
 This signal number must be given in the tb_signal package by customization and attached to a signal.

-#### bus
+#### Bus

 ${\color{purple}\texttt{bus} \space \color{black}\texttt{abus}}$

 Declare a bus object with ID.

-The signal object associates a SimStm bus name to a bus number.
+The signal object associates a SimStm bus name with a bus number.
 This bus number must be given in the tb_bus package by customization and attached to a bus.

 ### Equations and arithmetic operations